Lindsey Pelas Turns Up The Heat In A Black Leather Bathing Suit

 Lindsey Pelas returned to her Instagram account on Tuesday afternoon, and she didn't disappoint her adoring fans.
 The model flaunted all of her enviable curves while getting steamy for the camera.

-In the sexy shots, Lindsay turned up the heat in a black leather bathing suit.
-The swimwear included a scooped neckline that clung tightly to her busty chest and flaunted her incredible cleavage.
+In the sexy shots, Lindsey turned up the heat in a black leather bathing suit.
+The swimwear included a scooped neckline that clung tightly to her busty chest and let her flaunt her incredible cleavage.
 The straps also showcased her gym-honed biceps and shoulders.

 The garment hugged her slim midsection tightly.
 It was cut high over her curvaceous hips and emphasized her muscular thighs and round booty.
 She accessorized the style with a pair of gold hoop earrings.

-In the first photo, Lindsey stood in front of a black backdrop with a light illuminated her glowing skin from behind.
+In the first photo, Lindsey stood in front of a black backdrop while light illuminated her glowing skin from behind.
 Her hip was pushed out and one hand was behind her head.
 The other hand rested on her thigh.
 The second shot featured her arching her back with her arms hanging at her sides.
 Her head was tilted and she wore a steamy expression on her face.

 The final pic showed Lindsey with one knee bent and her pert posterior pushed outward as she tugged on her bathing suit and lifted her head upward.

-In the caption of the post, she posted a simple black heart emoji.
-She also geotagged her location as Hollywood, California.
+In the caption, she posted a simple black heart emoji.
+According to her geotag, the shoot took place in Hollywood, California.

-Her long, blond hair was parted in the center.
-The locks were styled in voluminous waves that hung down her back and cascaded over her shoulders.

 "Wow babe wow," one follower declared.